 The Costume Institute continued to present exhibitions that achieved the defining stature of the earlier Vreeland shows in developing analytical ideas about fashion from the Institute’s collections.
 These have included: Infra-Apparel (1993), which examined the role of undergarments and clothing’s propensity to disclose its underlying structure; Orientalism: Visions of the East in Western Dress (1994); and Haute Couture (1995).
 In addition, there have been monographic exhibitions such as Madame Grès (1994), Christian Dior (1996), and Gianni Versace (1997).

-Today, The Costume Institute's 5,000 square feet of galleries (refurbished in 1992) display two exhibitions a year, based on the Institute's peerless collection.
-Since Harold Koda arrived to lead the Institute into the new century as Curator-in-Charge, exhibitions have continued to break new ground and include: Dangerous Liaisons: Fashion and Furniture in the 18th Century (2004); Goddess (2003); Extreme Beauty: The Body Transformed (2002); and Jacqueline Kennedy: The White House Years (2001), guest-curated by Hamish Bowles, European editor-at-large of Vogue.
-Additionally, Andrew Bolton, Associate Curator (formerly of the Victoria and Albert Museum, London), has contributed his fresh voice with exhibitions such as Blithe Spirit: The Windsor Set (2002) and Bravehearts: Men in Skirts (2003), and Alexander McQueen: Savage Beauty (2010).
+In 2000, Harold Koda arrived to lead the Institute as Curator in Charge with exhibitions that have continued to break new ground including: Charles James: Beyond Fashion (2014), Dangerous Liaisons: Fashion and Furniture in the 18th Century (2004); Goddess (2003); and Extreme Beauty: The Body Transformed (2002).
+Additionally, Andrew Bolton, Curator (formerly of the Victoria and Albert Museum, London), has contributed his fresh voice with exhibitions such as Blithe Spirit: The Windsor Set (2002), Bravehearts: Men in Skirts (2003), and Alexander McQueen: Savage Beauty (2010).

-The vast holdings of The Costume Institute run the gamut from the father of couture, Charles Frederick Worth, to the mother of chic, Coco Chanel; from ’60s pop iconography and paper dresses (1995.178.3) to '70s punk innovator Vivienne Westwood; and from modern visionaries such as Elsa Schiaparelli and Rudi Gernreich to postmodern designers like Rei Kawakubo and twenty-first-century maverick Alexander McQueen (2003.462).
+The vast collection of The Costume Institute ranges from works by the father of couture, Charles Frederick Worth, to iconic examples from the high priestess of chic, Coco Chanel; from ’60s ready-to-wear with pop iconography and disposable paper dresses (1995.178.3) to the ’70s punk transgressions of Vivienne Westwood; and the innovations of modern visionaries such as Elsa Schiaparelli, Christian Dior, and Rudi Gernreich to postmodern designers like Rei Kawakubo and twenty-first-century maverick Alexander McQueen (2003.462).
 No other museum in the world supports such an ambitious suite of exhibitions on fashion.
-Significantly, possessing the greatest collection of costume in the world is taken as a responsibility of exhibition, interpretation, and research by the staff of The Costume Institute.
+The staff of The Costume Institute tasked with the preservation of this irreplaceable resource is also responsible for exhibiting, interpreting, and researching this extraordinarily comprehensive collection.

-As it would be impossible to imagine art in the twenty-first century in New York without The Metropolitan Museum of Art’s presence as keystone and touchstone to ideas and sensibility, modern American and international fashion has come to be based upon The Costume Institute’s exhibitions and research capacity as the preeminent institution of its kind in the world.
+As it would be impossible to imagine art in the twenty-first century in New York without The Metropolitan Museum of Art’s presence as keystone and touchstone to ideas and sensibility, contemporary American and international fashion has been equally enriched by The Costume Institute’s exhibitions and research opportunities.